John Filan: Blackburn Rovers

+Wigan Athletic

+He joined Wigan Athletic in December 2001 for £600,000.
+He played all 46 league games in Wigan's Second Division-winning season in 2002–03, which included a run of eight consecutive clean sheets, setting a club record.
+He was an ever-present again in 2004–05 when the club won promotion to the Premier League, and was awarded a new contract which kept him at the club until 2007.
+Between his debut and the end of the 2004–05 season, Filan had missed only one league match for the club – a fixture against Wimbledon in April 2004 due to suspension.

+He was injured at the start of the 2005–06 season, with Wigan's new signing Mike Pollitt taking his place in the side.
+He appeared as a substitute for Wigan in the 2006 Football League Cup Final when Pollitt had to come off early in the first half with an injury.
+In 2006–07, there was further competition in goal following the arrival of Chris Kirkland, and Filan was loaned out to Doncaster Rovers.
+He returned to the Wigan starting lineup in February 2007 following injuries to both Kirkland and Pollitt, notably saving a Nolberto Solano penalty in a 1–0 win over Newcastle United.
+On 27 February 2007, he announced that he would be leaving the club at the end of the season, as he was returning home to Australia.

 International career

 Filan was a member of the Australian team that competed at the 1992 Summer Olympics in Barcelona and finished in fourth place.
 As he has an Irish passport through his ancestry, he once sought to play international football for Ireland.
 However, FIFA ruled against it in February 1999 because he had played for the Australian Olympic team.

 Coaching career

 Filan returned to Australia in semi-retirement, resettling in his home town of Sydney.
 In August 2007 agreed terms with A-League side Sydney FC as backup to Clint Bolton, however the deal fell through citing outside issues.
+He eventually joined the club a year later as a goalkeeping coach.

+He later returned to England, and in 2014 he was appointed as an assistant coach of the under-21 team at his former club Blackburn Rovers.

 Filan was appointed as assistant manager to John Askey at League One side Shrewsbury Town in June 2018, having previously worked with Askey during his managerial tenure at Macclesfield Town.
 This role lasted only five months, with the whole management team departing after only four wins in seventeen league matches.